jzz4012650/auto-inject-webpack-plugin/README.md

 # auto-inject-webpack
-this is a Webpack plugin that can auto inject script label and style links into your html.
+this is a Webpack plugin that can auto inject script label and style links into your html, very useful in multi-entry project.

+It is very useful with hash in your dist file name, which can resolve browser cache problem. you can disable hash option in dev mode and enable it in production mode.

 ## usage